Sidebar Site Navigation

 (sequence subject to change only at the direction of the MBA Program Director)

-- Students participate in a 3 day orientation and may receive pre-work from the Fall 1 Core faculty.
+- Students participate in an orientation and may receive pre-work from the Fall 1 Core faculty.

 Fall 1: MBA Core (15 credit hours)